-Airport ramp agents are sometimes known as fleet service agents, clerks or baggage handlers.
-Agents load and unload suitcases, luggage and cargo from aircraft and transportation hubs.
-A high school diploma or the equivalent is the standard educational requirement for this position.
-Candidates may also have to pass background and drug tests and have the ability to lift heavy objects.
-Previous baggage handling experience may be preferred by some employers, but on-the-job training may also be offered.
+Airport ramp agents also known as baggage handlers, baggage clerks, or fleet service agents load and unload luggage and cargo from aircraft and transportation hubs.
+Applicants need a high school diploma or the equivalent (such as a GED) and a valid driver's license.
+Candidates may also have to pass background checks and drug tests and have the ability to lift heavy objects (as much as 70 pounds).
+Some airlines may prefer candidates with previous experience in baggage handling.
+They may also offer on-the-job training which can last as little as one week.

 |Required Education||High school diploma or GED|